codecraftingtools/codecraftingtools.github.io/_sources/tools.rst.txt

 .. _Pidgen:

 Pidgen
-  Language for defining software component messaging interfaces and hierarchic component implementations.
-The message content is defined using `Tydl`_.
+  Programming interface definition and generation toolset.
+This is a language for defining software component messaging interfaces and hierarchic component implementations.
+It is a superset of `Tydl`_, which is used to define message content.

 .. _Tydl: